 - Arrive early: it's easier to make a good impression before the admission representative has spoken with 200 other students.

 - Be sure to ask for the business card of the admission representative at the table or get the name of the alumni representative you meet.

 - Shake hands, smile, and make eye contact when introducing yourself.
-(Parents: hang back!
-This is your son’s/daughter’s chance to make a good impression.
-Let them do the talking.)

 - Make a game plan concerning the admission officer to whom you must talk.

 - After the fair, make a list of the schools you visited, the date and location of the college fair, and the names and contact info of the representatives you met from each school.
 You may want to refer back to those notes before writing “Why this college” essays and/or before interviewing later in the process.